Overseas Programs and Engineering

 Information about Stanford’s programs, including courses offered, is available online at http://bosp.stanford.edu.
 Students are also encouraged to stop by the BOSP office on the ground floor of Sweet Hall.
 The following program information highlights opportunities that might be of special interest to engineers.

-Peking University (PKU) hosts BOSP’s program in Beijing, China during Autumn and Spring Quarters.
-The program offers a variety of courses in the humanities and social sciences, including many that satisfy GERs and WAYs.
+Open during Autumn and Spring Quarters, the program offers a variety of courses in the humanities and social sciences, including those that satisfy Ways requirements.
 Beijing classes are taught in English by Peking University faculty, as well as by Stanford Faculty-in-Residence.
 Many PKU professors hold graduate degrees from US institutions.
 Although courses are taught primarily in English, students in the Beijing program are required to study Chinese language while in Beijing.
-Prior Chinese language study is not required for Autumn Quarter participation, when students can enroll in first-quarter Chinese.
+Prior Chinese language study is not required for Autumn Quarter participation, when students can enroll in first-year, first-quarter Chinese.
 The minimum requirement for enrollment in Spring Quarter is two quarters of college-level Mandarin (CHINLANG 2).
-Selected SCPD courses may be available for engineering students in Beijing.
+Engineering students can also enroll in one SCPD course per quarter from a selected list.
 For additional details, please see https://undergrad.stanford.edu/programs/bosp/explore/search-courses

 My internship experience really complemented what I’d learned in my engineering classes.
 In fact, I felt that I received two educations for the price of one.
 I did a long internship, and it was worth it.
 Doing a long internship means you can learn more, show more effort, and the company gets a better feel for you.
 They might even hire you back.
 I’m a very obvious example of staying longer.
 I’m back in Germany now working for the same company as a permanent employee.